OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/ShotlistNode.JPG

-The Shot List node is central to the Shot Manager nodes and is required for Contructor nodes and Multi-Switches. **A maximum of one shotlist node should exist.**
+The Shot List node is central to the Shot Manager nodes and is required for Constructor nodes and Multi-Switches. **A maximum of one shot list node should exist.**

 **Path:** The displayed path is the projects output directory.
 The target folder and filenames are automatically named after the active shot.
 File paths are converted to absolute paths.
-If the Contructor nodes aren't connected to the Path Format socket, the path consists of; Root directory + shot name(folder)+ shot name + '_'(filename).
-However the scene render path in Blender's output settings will vary when 'Seperate Layers' is active.
+If the Constructor nodes aren't connected to the Path Format socket, the path consists of; Root directory + shot name(folder)+ shot name + '_'(filename).
+However the scene render path in Blender's output settings will vary when 'Separate Layers' is active.

-**Make Multi-Switch** will create a new node group dynamaically linked to active shots.
+**Make Multi-Switch** will create a new node group dynamically linked to active shots.

 **Refresh**, non-essential node update.
 Although shot Manager nodes are updated upon shot change, setting or property changes, changes outside of Shot Manager won't be reflected immediately.
 For example adding new light passes to a View Layer.
 Shot Manager will update before any rendering.

 **Sync Output Paths**.
-Only Available if Seperate Layers is disabled.
-Ouput nodes created by the user are updated so their base path matches the output path set by the Shotlist node and the active shot.
+Only Available if Separate Layers is disabled.
+Output nodes created by the user are updated so their base path matches the output path set by the Shot List node and the active shot.

 **Shot List and saved states**.
 Here you can select and queue shots for bath export.
-Each shot diplays the saved states for View Layers.
+Each shot displays the saved states for View Layers.
 These states can be toggled (renderable/non-renderable), removed or added.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/remap.JPG

 **?
-Missing** Deleted or re-named shots will be displayed as red.
+Missing** ,Deleted or re-named shots will be displayed as red.
 Choose how you would like to remap the saved slot by removing or associating with an unsaved view layer.

 **Path Format**.
 String input socket for path 'Constuctor' nodes.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/ShotlistNode2.JPG

-**Seperate View Layers**
+**Separate View Layers**
-Automatically generate noes to ouput view layers for external compositing.
-NOTE: nodes are generated upon any update made within the add-on, therefore generated nodes should not be directly edited.Output files will be named according to the layer name.
-The scene render output will match the first created ouput path to avoid writing extra frames output from the Composite node.
+Automatically generate noes to output view layers for external compositing.
+NOTE: nodes are generated upon any update made within the add-on, therefore generated nodes should not be directly edited.
+Output files will be named according to the layer name.
+The scene render output will match the first created output path to avoid writing extra frames output from the Composite node.

-**Seperate Passes**
+**Separate Passes**
-Optionally seperate view layer light passes.
+Optionally separate view layer light passes.
 The scene render output will match the first created ouput socket (typically 'Image') to avoid writing extra frames output from the Composite node.
-**Exclude** passes from being output, not case sensative.
+**Exclude** passes from being output, not case sensitive.

 Path Constructor Node